BUILDING BRIDGES VANCOUVER (2008-2015)

 Then in 2006 I went on what I call my Big Walk, in the UK, starting at Land’s End and ending in Newcastle–400 miles/620 km, one pair of boots, no blisters [ ☺ ].
 I had undertaken this walk to draw a line between my teaching career and my third adulthood.
 Before leaving, I resigned from all my organizational responsibilities, meaning that on my return, my desk, so to speak, was clear.

-This conviction, after many exploratory conversations, resulted in my starting the public education program now called Building Bridges Vancouver.
-If you keep looking at my blog, you will be sure to see some future postings on the Israeli-Palestinian conflict.
 For the moment, let me just say that I believe that the resolution of the Israeli-Palestinian issue has the same moral claim on us in our time as the civil rights movement had on us in its time.
 I firmly believe that this is not an overstatement, even if the issue ranks low in the consciousness of most of my fellow Canadians.
 Manifestly, there is work to be done.
-Some new energy was generated by the conference on Christian Zionism that was held in Vancouver April 23-25, hosted by Sabeel Canada, co-sponsored by three national churches (Anglican, Presbyterian, United), and endorsed by many organizations (check out sabeel.ca for follow-up).
+Some new energy was generated by the conference on Christian Zionism that was held in Vancouver April 23-25, 2016, hosted by Sabeel Canada, co-sponsored by three national churches (Anglican, Presbyterian, United), and endorsed by many organizations (check out sabeel.ca for follow-up).
 You can read my article about the conference at this link:

 “Unholy allies: Christian Zionists are among Israel’s most ardent supporters.
 But their apocalyptic theology comes with dangerous strings attached”–a report on the Sabeel conference held in Vancouver April 23-25 (see necefsabeel.ca): The United Church Observer, September – http://www.ucobserver.org/faith/2015/09/unholy_allies/ – and in the print edition, pp.20-21.
 Six reader comments at the web link.